Utica, New York: Climate

 Utica has a humid continental climate (or warm-summer climate: Köppen Dfb) with four distinct seasons, characterized by cold winters and temperate summers.
-Summer high temperatures range from 77–81 F. The city is in USDA plant hardiness zone 5a, and native vegetation can tolerate temperatures from -10 to -15 F.
+Summer high temperatures range from 77–81 F. The city is in USDA plant hardiness zone 5b, and native vegetation can tolerate temperatures from -10 to -15 F.

 Winters are cold and snowy; Utica receives lake-effect snow from Lake Erie and Lake Ontario.
 Utica is colder on average than other Great Lakes cities because of its location in a valley and susceptibility to north winds; temperatures in the single digits or below zero Fahrenheit are not uncommon on winter nights.
 Annual precipitation (based on a 30-year average from 1981 to 2010) is 45.7 in, falling on an average of 175 days.

 Demographics

-The city's growth during the 19th century is indicated by the increase in its population; in 1845 the United States Census ranked Utica as the 29th-largest in the country, with 20,000 residents, more than the populations of Chicago, Detroit or Cleveland.
+The city's growth during the 19th century is indicated by the increase in its population; in 1840 the United States Census ranked Utica as the 29th-largest in the country, with over 12,000 residents, more than the populations of Chicago, Detroit or Cleveland.